String Diagram of Optimal Transports: Experiments

 {\bf Q2.} \cref{tab:runtimesetc} clearly indicates that the bottleneck is the computation for cost matrices (\cref{line:compMat} in~\cref{alg:CompOPT}).
-For instance, the result of \texttt{BRoom2} shows that the computation of cost matrices takes about $\SI{59}{sec}$ while solving the monolithic OT takes less than $\SI{1}{sec}$.
+For instance, the result of \texttt{BRoom2} shows that the computation of cost matrices takes about $\SI{32}{sec}$ while solving the monolithic OT and synthesis take less than $\SI{1}{sec}$.
 The results imply that efficient representations and computations for matrices over the min-tropical semiring have a chance to improve performance: this is indeed an interesting future direction.

 {\bf Q3.} We evaluate how the number of compositions affects the performance of the algorithms with the benchmarks $\texttt{BChain}$ and $\texttt{BRooms}$: the left figure in \cref{fig:infAlgSt} shows the performance change by increasing the number of the sequential compositions $\seqcomp$ in $\texttt{BChains}$, and the right figure shows that of the parallel compositions $\otimes$ in $\texttt{BRooms}$.
-We can see that $\monLP$ and $\sinkhorn$ have clear performance advantages over $\composedLP$ for more complicated structures that are composed with these two algebraic operations.
+We can see that $\monLP$ has a clear performance advantage over $\composedLP$ for more complicated structures that are composed with these two algebraic operations.